 The thing about CBD, more formally known as cannabidiol, is that for many people, it requires daily use for a certain length of time before its effects are really in full force, so to speak.
-Cannabidiol is a cannabinoid, which means that when we take CBD, the endocannabinoid system gets what it needs in order to regulate important bodily processes for an increased sense of euphoria.
+Cannabidiol is a cannabinoid, which means that when we take CBD, the endocannabinoid system gets what it needs in order to regulate important bodily processes for an increased sense of bliss.

-When we consume CBD, it’s fed to our body’s endocannabinoid system, which sends it to cannabinoid receptors throughout the body that are in charge of regulating bodily processes ranging from digestive function to mood.
+When we consume CBD, it’s fed to our body’s endocannabinoid system, which sends it to cannabinoid receptors throughout the body that are in charge of regulating bodily processes ranging from gut function to mood.
 But how long it takes for this process to occur depends on a number of factors, which we will be talking about today.

 Why the Answer is Different for Everyone

 Here’s the thing – there is no clear-cut answer.
 This is because everyone’s body is different, and everyone’s endocannabinoid system has its own needs at any given time.
 Some people find that after their very first dose of CBD, they experience the desired effects.
 For other people, they don’t really notice a difference until after two weeks of daily use.